 Direct sunlight will also scorch the leaves, which are adapted for life on the forest floor.

-Likewise, temperatures below 50° degrees Fahrenheit can cause serious damage to the leaves,
+Likewise, temperatures below 50° degrees Fahrenheit can cause serious damage to the leaves.
+So it’s best to provide bright indirect light.

 In both cases, you might notice the leaves curling and starting to discolor.